Extra Pounds, Extra Risk

 Weight means more than how you look on the outside.
 It also has a lot to do with how healthy you are on the inside.
 Too much weight puts you at risk for heart disease, mainly because it makes other risk factors worse, such as blood pressure, cholesterol, and diabetes.
 It also is a significant risk factor on its own.

 Obesity is when you have too much body fat, as opposed to extra weight caused by muscles or water retention.
-The major cause of obesity is taking in more calories than you burn off with exercise or daily living.
+Obesity is caused by taking in more calories than your body burns.

 One way to find out if you're overweight is to calculate your body mass index or BMI.
 People with a BMI of 25 or higher — especially people with a BMI over 30 — should consider losing weight to protect their health.
 Health benefits start even after a weight loss of just 5 to 10 percent of your body weight.